shawrkbait/google-autocomplete-me/README.md

 1. Player selects own answer and 1 other player also selects this answer
    * 5 points for each user who selected the answer.
 (5x2) = 10 points
    * It happens that “food is love" is also the seventh top search term.
-      * 4 points for duplicating the third top google search
+      * 4 points for duplicating the seventh top google search
-1. Player would receive (4 + 2 * 5) = 14 points this round.
+1. Player would receive (4 + 5 * 2) = 14 points this round.